koding/kdlearn/guides/domains/index.md

 Domain Provider and ensure that they are able to use Addresses rather than IPs in their record values.

-## Can i use my VMs IP?
+## Can I use my VMs IP?

 For technical reasons, free VMs have rotating IPs.
 After your VM goes offline, it is not guaranteed to boot up with the same IP.
-This means that you **should not** use your VMs IP as the record value, if you're using a not-always-on VM.
+This means that you **should not** use your VMs IP as the record value if you're **not** using an Always-On VM.

-If however your VM is Always On, an IP should work, as long as your VM is not shutdown.
-For more information on Always-On, see the [Pricing Page][pricing].
+If however your VM is Always-On, an IP should work, as long as your VM is not shutdown.
+For more information on Always-On VMs, see the [Pricing Page][pricing].